 Stepwise approach to evaluate and treat NAFLD: Prof. Dr. Ajay Duseja

-NAFLD, now recognised as a multi system disease, has the propensity to progress to liver cirrhosis and hepatocellular carcinoma.
+NAFLD, now recognised as a multisystem disease, has the propensity to progress to liver cirrhosis and hepatocellular carcinoma.
 Asian‐Indians are somehow more susceptible to insulin resistance and thus to NAFLD.
 Treatment recommendations for NAFLD are aimed towards weight reduction, thereby reducing insulin resistance.
-Answer the question and test your knowledge.
-Read the article to know more on the subject.

 Nonalcoholic fatty liver disease (NAFLD) is the most common liver disease world over including countries from Asia Pacific.
 The global prevalence among the general population is ~25% with the highest prevalence seen in the Middle East and South America and the lowest in Africa.

 The prevalence of NAFLD in general population in India varies from 9 to 53% with lower prevalence in rural areas.
 NAFLD is the most common cause of an asymptomatic rise in transaminases, cryptogenic cirrhosis, and cryptogenic hepatocellular carcinoma.
 Patients with NAFLD are also at high risk for developing type 2 diabetes mellitus, coronary artery disease, chronic kidney disease, and osteoporosis.